jenjnif/jenjnif.github.io/_posts/2020-03-27-TDDUnitTests.md

 excerpt_separator: <!--more-->
 ---

 **Some time ago I was working through 'Test-Driven Development with Python' by Harry Percival with the intention of writing up how I got on as I went.
-As often happens work and life got in the way of writing so some time later I am recommencing my quest.**
+As often happens, work and life got in the way of writing, so sometime later I am recommencing my quest.**

 <p align="center"><img src="/images/tdd_unit_tests/warning.JPG"
      alt="Photo from Chapter 3 of the book" width="60%" /></p>